Brussels-North to Amsterdam train with NS International | IC Brussel

 Travel Information

-Compare bus, train, and flight for Brussels-North to Amsterdam
+Compare train, bus, and flight for Brussels-North to Amsterdam

 Omio recommends booking the bus as it is the most popular option from Brussels-North to Amsterdam among Omio's users.
 If you are prioritising price take the bus with prices starting from €8.
 For those with little time consider booking a flight which can get you there in 50m.
-The ticket price range depends on the travel mode: a bus costs an average of €8, and a flight costs an average of €113.
+The ticket price range depends on the travel mode: a bus costs an average of €8, and a flight costs an average of €150.

 Distance: 172 km